surniaulula/wpsso/readme.txt

 	* Fixed the assignment of Schema Event offers validFrom and validThrough property values.
 * *Developer Notes*
 	* Added a new WPSSO_SCHEMA_REVIEWS_PER_PAGE_MAX constant (default value is 30).
+	* Added the plugin upgrade notice to the plugins page for WPSSO Core and its extensions.
 	* Moved the following methods from the (WPSSO JSON extension) WpssoJsonSchema class to the main (WPSSO Core plugin) WpssoSchema class:
 		* get_single_mod_data()
 		* get_mod_cache_index()